 Again, group types of clothes together if there are a lot of clothes.
 All short sleeve shirts, long sleeve shirts, pants together.
 Separate them into summer and winter if you think this would be helpful to you.

-Label the boxes or drawers they’re being stored in appropriately.
+Appropriately label the boxes or drawers that they are being stored in.

-These tips should get you sorted with their clothes.
+These tips for organising kids’ clothing should get you sorted.
 What can you do today to streamline your kid’s clothing?
+Share your tips and tricks in the WellSorted Facebook group.